 This approach reduces potential errors when switching between different cameras on larger systems, and allows an operator to view incidents without breaking continuity.

 The third way in which the 3D VMS technology can benefit the operator is arguably the one which offers the highest degree of smart benefits: 3D Alarm Object Tracking.
-This responds to IVA alerts, controlling a PTZ camera in response to an event from an overview camera.
-This allows the use of thermal imagers or static cameras to detect alerts.
+This responds to IVA alerts or triggers from radar detectors, controlling a PTZ camera in response to an event from an overview camera or sensor.
+This allows the use of thermal imagers, static cameras or radar sensors to detect alerts.

 Once the PTZ camera has been triggered, it then automatically follows the alarm object, tracking it without any need for operator intervention.
 This allows security personnel to concentrate on what is happening without having to divert their attention to checking camera numbers, changing displays, verifying settings or other system management tasks.